ome/omero-webtest/README.rst

 **Warning**:

-OMERO.webtest version 0.2.x or newer is meant to be installed into OMERO.web **5.2.6 or newer**.
-This is due to Django Framework compatibility and a package reorganization required to distribute the application using Python Package Manager PyPi.
+OMERO.webtest version 0.2.x requires OMERO.web **5.2.6 or newer**.
+This is due to Django Framework compatibility and to a required package reorganization in OMERO.webtest in version 0.2.0 so the application can be distributed using Python Package Manager PyPi.

 Examples